 For example

 Based on the client_id, current EHR user, configured policy, and perhaps direct user input, the EHR makes a decision to approve or deny access.
-This decision is communicated to the app by causing the browser to navigate to the app’s registered redirect_uri.
+This decision is communicated to the app by instructing the browser to redirect to the app’s registered redirect_uri.
 For example:

 Location: https://app/after-auth?